niharpatel29/bvp-patan/README.md

 # bvp-patan

--> Category column used only for Push Notification Topics.
+-> Category column used only for Push Notification Topics(ONLY).